 The Barrier Lift uses a scissor action and urethane pads to grip the barrier wall.
 It automatically opens when the barrier is set down, eliminating the need for one laborer per lifting cycle.

-GRAHAM, INC. of Ligonier, PA used a KL9000 semi-automatic to place ten inch – three hundred pound concrete block along a sidewalk that they had recently poured.
-Operator Bob Terchik was able to use the device to lift, position, set, and align the block.
+GRAHAM, INC. of Ligonier, PA used a KL9000 semi-automatic (now sold as a fully-automatic) to place ten inch – three hundred pound concrete block along a sidewalk that they had recently poured.
+Operator Bob Terchik was able to use the device to lift, position, set and align the block.
 Owner John Graham originally planned to move the blocks with a sling system, but a request from the town council to complete the sidewalk for an annual local parade and festivities called for a faster and more efficient way to increase production.
 John was already familiar with the Kenco Barrier Lift capabilities, so he placed a call to Kenco and had his crew up and running in no time.

 With the Barrier Lift, there is less slipping, plus it lifts the taller barriers much more safely.